Box 2

 The Curtis papers include about 275 letters written between Homer and his family in Connecticut and Illinois.
 Approximately 60% of the correspondence is from Homer to his mother and sisters.
 He writes extensively of camp life, politics, the progress of the war, and difficulties at home.
 The letters from home provide an intimate portrait of everyday struggles and engagement with the larger news of the day in the 1860s.

-Lucy Curtis to Homer, Warren, Conn., November 13, 1864
+Frances Curtis to Homer, Warren, Conn., February 21, 1865

 The Curtis papers include about 275 letters written between Homer and his family in Connecticut and Illinois.
 Approximately 60% of the correspondence is from Homer to his mother and sisters.
 He writes extensively of camp life, politics, the progress of the war, and difficulties at home.
 The letters from home provide an intimate portrait of everyday struggles and engagement with the larger news of the day in the 1860s.